Wages and Taxes

 Interns and trainees are required to pay some but not all taxes paid by U.S. citizens.

 - Federal income tax

 - State income tax

-- Local or city income tax
+- Local or city income tax (if applicable)

-Interns and Trainees do not have to pay:
+Interns and trainees do not pay:

 - Social Security and Medicare tax (FICA)